Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Analysis and results

 As soon as the heat flux at the top boundary turns on, a thermal boundary layer develops and becomes convective.
-The recently-formed convective layer is composed of many convective cells, with horizontal size approximately the height of the layer.
-As the layer increases its thickness by incorporating fluid from below, both the aspect ratio of the flow and the number of convective cells within the layer decrease.
-Once the aspect ratio of the growing convective layer reaches a critical size, convective plumes become vertically-sheared by a large scale horizontal flow.
-We find the critical aspect ratio lies between $1.2-1.7$, being smaller at $Pr=0.1$ (Fig. \ref{fig_aspect_ratio_Ra}a).
+The recently-formed convective layer is composed of an array of convective plumes that exhibit cellular motions of horizontal size approximately the height of the layer.
+As the layer increases its thickness, both the aspect ratio of the flow and the number of convective cells within the layer decrease (Fig.~\ref{fig_growth} a-c).
+Once the growing convective layer reaches a critical size, convective plumes become tilted respect to the vertical (Fig.~\ref{fig_growth}d).